Solar electricity can provide you with lower cost electricity. Follow the steps below to get started.

 For more information, please see these installer frequently asked questions.

 Additional Resources for Installers:

 Participation in the Mass Solar Loan program is an opportunity for lenders to become a part of the growing Massachusetts residential solar market.
 Interested lenders should email firstname.lastname@example.org for more information.

 While terms may vary, participating lenders are required to offer fixed-rate, 10-year loans between $3,000 and $35,000.
 Lenders may also choose to offer loans of up to $60,000.
-Mass Solar Loan will provide a 3 percent interest rate buy down as an upfront payment for qualifying program loans.
+For loans closed prior to Oct 17, 2016, Mass Solar Loan will provide a 3 percent interest rate buy down as an upfront payment for qualifying program loans.
+For loans closed on or after Oct.
+17, 2016, Mass Solar Loan will provide a 1.5 percent interest rate buy down as an upfront payment for qualifying program loans.
 Lenders may charge a maximum, pre-subsidy interest rate for program loans of Wall Street Journal prime rate + 2.75 percent (currently 6.25 percent).

 In addition to the interest rate buy-down described above, lenders will receive direct payments from Mass Solar Loan to reduce loan principal for loans provided to income-eligible residents.
 The program also provides a loan loss reserve to assist lenders in providing loans to borrowers whose credit score may not typically meet lender eligibility requirements.
 More information about the specifics of these subsidies can be found in the program manual.

 Lenders interested in the program must verify their eligibility and ability to offer a loan that meets program requirements as described in the financing program agreement.
 Lenders can also familiarize themselves with the annual and monthly reporting templates.

 To participate in the program, please follow these steps.